 Tamin Telecom was the first operator awarded the right to offer 2G and 3G services in April 2010.
-The company was granted the exclusive right to provide 3G services for a two-year period, and in February 2013, this was extended by a third year - to September 2014.
+The company was granted the exclusive right to provide 3G services for a two-year period and in February 2013, this was extended by a third year - to September 2014.
 It was not until November 2011 that services were launched, under the RighTel brand.

 In early August 2014 MTN Irancell received permission from the Ministry of Information and Communications Technology to begin piloting 3G services in some university campuses and government buildings in Tehran.
-Following technical and financial reviews of the pilot, MTN will be authorised to begin offering commercial 3G services from August 23 2014, marking the end of mobile operator RighTel's period of exclusivity for advanced mobile data services.
-MCI is also expected to receive a 3G licence and launch services during H214.
+Following technical and financial reviews of the pilot, MTN was authorised to begin offering commercial 3G services from August 23 2014, marking the end of mobile operator RighTel's period of exclusivity for advanced mobile data services.
+MCI was also expected to receive a 3G licence and launch services during H214, but that seems to have been delayed.

 In November 2013 RighTel's managing director stated that nearly two years after launching services the operator had around 1.5mn subscriptions on its network.
 BMI believes weak take-up of 3G is due to RighTel's limited network coverage as well as its hostile relationship with the country's religious leaders, resulting in several of its services being banned.

 BMI believes MTN is in a much better position to capture growth in the 3G market, owing to strong financial backing and the vast experience of MTN Group, as well as the ability to rely on existing customers upgrading to 3G services.
-In its latest results announcement, relating to the six months ended in June 2014, MTN stated there were 12.6mn data users and 13mn active smartphones on its network, accounting for more than 30% of its total subscriber base of 42.7mn.
-Access to 3G-enabled devices is therefore not expected to act as an obstacle to take-up of 3G services in the country.
+In its latest results announcement, relating to the time period up to April 2015, MTN Irancell claims that the number of data subscribers on its network has increased to more than 21mn, including 7mn on its 3G and 4G networks.
+The rise was supported by the expansion of its 3G and 4G networks, providing speeds of up to 150Mbps.
+The operator now offers 3G services in more than 200 cities and has introduced its 4G network in more than 50 cities throughout the country.
 BMI has adjusted its 3G historical data and forecasts in order to reflect RighTel's weaker than expected performance and the launch of 3G services by MTN in August 2014.
 We estimate there were around 9.9mn 3G subscriptions in Iran at the end of 2014 and we forecast this to rise to 18.9mn by the end of 2015, as MCI looks likely to offer services as well